flotisable/EmacsInit/README.md

 if you want to use the packages, just install the emacs init file and open emacs.

-it wiil automatically install the packages if you use emacs for the first time.
+it will automatically install the packages if you use emacs for the first time.

 if the download of package does not happen and an error occurs.